chas-feedback/chas-eggsnest/README.md

 # chas-eggsnest
-Issue tracking for CHAS eggs and nest data in the VertNet portal (portal.vertnet.org).
+Issue tracking for CHAS Oology data in the VertNet and other data portals.
+This data set corresponds to GBIF data set http://www.gbif.org/dataset/fda9a8f8-6342-4f73-8c3b-8b79e62afc9d.